VamsiKrishnaMogili/microsoft_sql_server_data_warehouse_project/README.md

 # Dataware House Project
 Data‑migration pipeline for Microsoft SQL Server
-CSV → Staging → StageCache → Cache
+\n CSV → Staging → StageCache → Cache

 This repository contains a set of T‑SQL scripts that move data from CSV files into three layers of a SQL‑Server database: